TedHusted/awake/awake.md/awake.md

 Tessa turns slowly, scanning her surroundings.
 Out of the corner of one eye, Tessa notices something odd — someone standing on the hill just behind her.

 The figure wasn’t a typical non-player character.
 It wasn’t even a player avatar.
 A cloak flows over the figure.
-It is made of shifting pixels, flickering between solid and translucent, like a hologram struggling to stabilize.
+Shifting pixels flicker being solid and translucent.
+Like a hologram struggling to stabilize.
 Yet the eyes — bright, curious, and unmistakably human — are fixed on Tessa.

 “No way…” Tessa breathes.
 “Is that you, Ally?”